systeminit/si/app/docs/src/reference/components.md

 ![Deleting a Component](./components/grid-delete.png)

 1. Find the component on the grid.
-2. Right click to open the context menu.
+2. Right-click to open the context menu.
 3. Click delete.
 4. Confirm your selection.